Gratheon/website/about/products/robotic_apiary/robotic_apiary.md

 ---
 sidebar_position: 6
+title: 🪬 Robotic Apiary
 ---

 `status: ideation`

-As a more cost-effective solution for large apiaries, we want to reuse [R**obotic Beehive**](https://www.notion.so/Robotic-Beehive-fd9559a2950b44bc8291972299ced18e?pvs=21) functionality and equip it with ability to move around the apiary to inspect hives on-demand or on-schedule.
+As a more cost-effective solution for large apiaries, we want to reuse [Robotic Beehive](../robotic_beehive/robotic_beehive.md)  functionality and equip it with ability to move around the apiary to inspect hives on-demand or on-schedule.

 ### Target audience